YKBlaze/web_project_4/README.md

 **Languages**

-This project has been fully coded using CSS and HTML & Javascript.
+This project has been fully coded using CSS HTML & Javascript.

 **Design**

-The project was designed using CSS flex and grid propreties, to add functionality on various screen sizes @media queries were implemented.
+The project was designed using CSS flex and grid propreties page transitions are fully animated and smooth, to add functionality on various screen sizes @media queries were implemented.
 Edit button was added with Javascript.
+Full functionality of adding element cards, like button, image popups, modals.

 **Deployment and system requirements**